-But you don’t need a referral gimmick.
+You don’t need a referral gimmick.

-You don’t have to ask.
+And you don’t have to ask.

-And referrals don’t just happen.
+But referrals don’t just happen.

-Before we dive into the unpacking the 5 steps, let’s first get clear about creating a referral experience and the right foundation for your referral sources.
+Before we dive into unpacking the 5 steps, let’s first get clear about creating a referral experience and the right foundation for your referral sources.
 Without the right foundation and referral experience, the 5 steps I will teach in this article won’t work.